dividedmind/statistics-done-wrong/pseudoreplication.rst

-You've probably heard about research suggesting that reproductive cycles synchronize -- a famous paper in the early 1970s suggested that women's menstrual cycles could synchronize if they lived in close contact.\
+You've probably heard about research suggesting that reproductive cycles synchronize -- a famous paper in the early 1970s suggested that women's :index:`menstrual cycles` could synchronize if they lived in close contact.\
 :cite:p:`McClintock:1971bh` Other studies have found similar results in golden hamsters, Norway rats, and chimpanzees.
 This synchronization can cause pseudoreplication in our studies, and we need to more carefully design the experiments to avoid it.

-You might wonder how you prove that menstrual cycles (or the estrous cycles of hamsters) synchronize.
+You might wonder how you prove that menstrual cycles (or the :index:`estrous cycles` of hamsters) synchronize.
 As it turns out, you can't.
 The studies which did so were pseudoreplicated.

 In other words, we only thought our experiment could cause pseudoreplication because we believed a pseudoreplicated study.
 In this case the pseudoreplication